wissem01chiha/dynamic-identification/README.md

     A, B, C, D = kinova_ss.model.computeStateMatrices(q, qp)

 ### Documentation
-**Official documentation is not yet released and is a work in progress.** for more information, please visit the [pyDynaMapp-Anaconda](https://anaconda.org/chiha/pydynamapp) page.
+official documentation is not yet released and is a work in progress.
+for more information, please visit the [pyDynaMapp-Anaconda](https://anaconda.org/chiha/pydynamapp) page.

 ### References